28 October 2018

 Microsoft’s response to REST was to designate ASP.Net WebAPI as the platform of choice for RESTful API development.
 This effectively shot the whole “one programming model, any implementation” promise of WCF in the head.
 Now we were being told that if you want to build modern web applications then we should not be building services with WCF.

 Added to this is the growing popularity of gRPC as an alternative means of contract-first development.
 The format allows you to define genuinely cross-platform operations and models that are tolerant to change.
 The HTTP2-based transport is fast and provides features such as bi-directional streaming and flow control.
 Microsoft are including a gRPC template in .Net Core 3.0 which does rather imply that it as a preferred technology for contract-first development.

 Why hasn’t WCF been ported to .Net Core?

 Microsoft have open-sourced a client library for WCF, mainly to provide support for consuming SOAP based services in .Net Core.
 They have also made IDE tooling and command-line utilities available for generating .Net Core proxy classes from SOAP-based contracts.
-The server stack remains bound to the .Net Framework.

 Added to that are the various architectural debates around whether some features were good ideas to begin with.
 For example, transactions can encourage service coupling, ordering should arguably be solved in business logic rather than a messaging layer, and proxy generation can give rise to RPC-style services with chatty integrations.
 WCF evolved over a long period and not every idea or feature is universally loved.